Major League Baseball rivalries: Los Angeles Angels vs. Texas Rangers

-Inter-Divisional
+Inter-divisional

-New York Yankees vs. Houston Astros
+Houston Astros vs. New York Yankees

-While fairly recent, as the teams have rarely met historically prior to interleague play due to the Astros originally being in the National League, the Yankees-Astros rivalry has taken over baseball.
-One of their most notable historic meetings came in an exhibition game on April 9, 1965, the inaugural game played at the Astrodome and the first under the Astros team name; the Astros won the game 2-1.
+While fairly recent, as the teams have rarely met historically before interleague play due to the Astros originally being in the National League, the Astros–Yankees rivalry has taken over baseball.
+One of their most notable historic meetings came in an exhibition game on April 9, 1965, the inaugural game played at the Astrodome and the first under the Astros team name; the Astros won the game 2–1.
 As with other teams, the Yankees are known for signing away several star players from the Astros, including Roger Clemens, Lance Berkman, and Gerrit Cole.
 The Astros are the only team to no hit the Yankees twice, with two combined no-hitters in 2003 and 2022; they are also the only team to no-hit them since 1958.
 Since 2015, the Astros and Yankees, along with the Boston Red Sox, also tend to have the most wins in the American League.

 Since the Astros moved to the American League in 2013, the two teams have met in the postseason on four separate occasions, all of which have been won by the Astros.
-The first was the 2015 American League Wild Card Game, which Houston won 3-0.
-However, the rivalry did not truly begin until they met in the 2017 American League Championship Series, which Houston also won in seven games.
-The two would later meet in the 2019 American League Championship Series, with the Astros winning in six games.
+The first was the 2015 American League Wild Card Game, which Houston won 3–0; the second was the 2017 American League Championship Series, which Houston won in seven games; and the third was in the 2019 American League Championship Series, with the Astros winning in six games.
 The animosity between the two teams has only grown stronger in recent years, especially due to the revelations of the Houston Astros sign stealing scandal, with some believing that the sign stealing cost the Yankees the 2017 pennant; others, meanwhile, cite that the Yankees' poor offensive numbers meant they were likely to lose regardless.
-Many Yankees and their fans also accused the Astros of cheating during the 2019 ALCS, most notably claiming that Jose Altuve used an electronic buzzer to tell him what pitch Yankees closer Aroldis Chapman was pitching when Altuve hit a walk-off home run to win the series.
+Many Yankees and their fans also accused the Astros of cheating during the 2019 ALCS; however, this was debunked by MLB.
+The fourth postseason meeting occurred during the 2022 American League Championship Series.
+Amidst chants by Yankees fans of "We Want Houston!" before the series, the Astros dominated the Yankees in a four-game sweep, becoming the first team to beat the Yankees in a postseason series four times.

-Many believe the rivalry continued to intensify during the 2022 season, particularly after Yankees general manager Brian Cashman blamed the Astros on a lack of postseason success for the Yankees, a comment some saw as hypocritical due to the Yankees having recently become the subject of a sign stealing scandal during the 2015-16 seasons.
-The two would go on to meet in the 2022 American League Championship Series.
-Prior to the series, a clip of a group of Yankees fans chanting "We Want Houston" went viral, with the phrase being adopted by the National League champion Philadelphia Phillies as well as the Astros players and fans themselves.
-The Astros would go on to win the series in a four game sweep.
-Because of the Astros' perfect playoff series streak against the Yankees, many see the rivalry as being heavily lopsided in favor of the Astros.